qfma/shogun-wiki/SWIG-issues.md

 Here are two suggestions.
 The first one can be applied to *any* of the classes that blow up SWIG's output, the second involves clean-ups that might need a bit more thought, but are cleaner solutions.

 ### SWIG's ```%ignore```
-There are a number of public methods that *have* to be public (for example the ```CLibSVMFile::get_vector*``` methods that are called from other c++ classes), but that we don not want to expose to SWIG.
+There are a number of public methods that *have* to be public (for example the ```CLibSVMFile::get_vector*``` methods that are called from other C++ classes), but that we do not want to expose to SWIG.
 These can be explicitly ignored.
-Applies to all cases.

 ## Clean up ```SGVector``` and similar
 All ```SG*``` classes are primarily meant for data exchange with Shogun's interfaces (in particular modular interfaces).
 As such, they are only meant to represent data, not offer operations on those (apart from fundamental access such as ```[]``` operators and similar.
 However, currently, those classes contain lots of algrothmic code, see for example [here](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1SGVector.html): ```range_fill, abs, permute```, etc.